 Lisa Fithian

-Lisa Fithian is a professional agitator who instructed anti-Israel activists during a violent campus encampment at Columbia University (Columbia) in April 2024.
+Lisa Fithian is a professional agitator who instructed anti-Israel activists during a violent pro-Hamas encampment at Columbia University (Columbia) in April 2024.
+She has been arrested dozens of times.

 In April 2024, Fithian served [00:00:04] as a “non-violent direct action trainer” for the participants of the Freedom Flotilla Coalition (FFC), an international movement working to end the naval blockade of Gaza.